-Visiting Madrid: 8 great things to do
+Visiting Madrid: our favorite things to do

 Madrid, the vibrant capital of Spain, has so many attractions and places to explore a first-time visitor may find it hard to know where to begin.